 “I’m not ready to hear it,” she says, impassively.
 She picks up her towel from a nearby machine.
 “Come back another time.”
 She walks out of the room without looking back at me.

 A/N: Hit the wall—”Hitting the wall” (aka bonk) is a term that’s normally used for runners or cyclers.
 In certain endurance exercises, the body’s glycogen stores are depleted, and the athlete suffers very sudden fatigue and, in most severe cases, can’t move without assistance.
 So, when a runner is running and they instantly lose all of their strength, it looks like they literally ran into a wall and dropped, hence the term “hit the wall.”

 Ana’s work outfit is on Pinterest at http://www.pinterest.com/ladeeceo/paging-dr-steele/

 You can join my mailing list on the “Contact Me” page.
-Just indicate in the message that you would like to join the mailing list.
+Just click the link and it will lead you to a form to join the list.